rethamlai/rethamlai/README.md

 - 👋 Hi, I’m @rethamlai
-- 👀 I’m interested in data science and coding for artistic purposes
+- 👀 I’m interested in data science
 - 📫 How to reach me rethamlai@gmail.com

 <!---